MicrosoftDocs/azure-stack-docs/azure-stack/user/gpu-vms-about.md

 #### Connected

-The PowerShell script in the previous section can be used with the appropriate driver type for AMD.
-The article [Install AMD GPU drivers on N-series VMs running Windows](/azure/virtual-machines/windows/n-series-amd-driver-setup) provides instructions on installing the driver for the AMD Radeon Instinct MI25 inside the NVv4 GPU-P enabled VM along with steps on how to verify driver installation.
+Use the PowerShell script in the previous section with the appropriate driver type for AMD.
+The article [Install AMD GPU drivers on N-series VMs running Windows](/azure/virtual-machines/windows/n-series-amd-driver-setup) provides instructions on installing the driver for the AMD Radeon Instinct MI25 inside the NVv4 GPU-P enabled VM, along with steps on how to verify driver installation.

 #### Disconnected